jayelm/gisting/README.md

 ### Launching via SLURM

-Note that multi-gpu runs with the deepspeed launcher do not support SLURM.
-However, running smaller models (e.g. FLAN-T5-base, LLaMA-debug) on a single GPU is supported.
+Use `sbatch run_deepspeed.sh` to submit multi-GPU DeepSpeed jobs to a SLURM cluster, or just run in an interactive session.

-To launch via slurm, do `pip install hydra-submitit-launcher` then specify `+launcher=slurm` via CLI to send a job to slurm (rather than running locally).
+If you are not using DeepSpeed, i.e. training smaller models (e.g. FLAN-T5-base, LLaMA-debug) on a single GPU, you can also use `hydra-submitit-launcher` to conveniently transform a local run into a SLURM batch job submission.
+Do `pip install hydra-submitit-launcher`, then specify `+launcher=slurm` via CLI to send a job to slurm.
 Use of `-m` or `--multirun` as a Hydra option is required for the SLURM launcher to be picked up.
 Configure slurm parameters (e.g. partition, account, etc) in `src/conf/launcher/slurm.yaml`.

 This is particularly useful with hydra's sweep functionality.
 E.g. the command